-Significant control weaknesses in relation to the following services were identified by Internal Audit and highlighted to the Audit Committee at its meeting of 2nd June 2009 in the Annual Audit Report.
+Significant control weaknesses in relation to the following services for 2009/10 were identified by Internal Audit and highlighted to the Audit Committee at its meeting of 17th 2010 in the Annual Audit Report.

 The report states that their work did not identify any significant control weaknesses that were considered pervasive in their effect on the system of internal control.
 However, isolated significant control weaknesses were identified in the following audits: